 steric hindrance: When two atoms in a molecule try to fight for space and face overlapping electron clouds, which causes an increase in the energy for the molecule.

-Student groups design molecular models and try to control how fast the molecules move with the light and ultrasonic sensors (see Figure 1).
-Specifically, they monitor the movement of the molecules through the display screen on the NXT brick, which shows the output of the sensor on the NXT screen.
+Student groups design molecular models and try to control how fast the molecules move with the color and ultrasonic sensors (see Figure 1).
+Specifically, they monitor the movement of the molecules through the display screen on the EV3 brick, which shows the output of the sensor on the EV3 screen.
 Students work in groups during the entire activity.

 To begin, they brainstorm several design ideas and make sketches of their molecular modeling robot designs.
 Then they build their molecular modeling robots in groups and submit them to class critique, modifying their designs to incorporate feedback and suggestions for improvement, and make sure that their designs work (should be similar to Figure 1).
 Expect students be able to show the teacher that they can control the speed of the molecules with the aid of the sensors.